ivankatliarchuk/knowledge-base/docs/sre-platform-devops/notes/index.md

 > 100% reliability is almost always the wrong target.
 It becomes much, much more expensive to make systems even more reliable, so there’s some point where the marginal cost of reliability exceeds the marginal value of reliability.

+> The application cannot surpass the SLA of its runtime (eg. EC2, Lambda, Google Compute Engine, etc).

 ### SLO

 **Process Overview**